Bake Play Smile

 RECIPE NOTES & TIPS

-• For a healthier version, use light cream cheese and light sour cream.
+• For a lighter version, use light cream cheese and light sour cream.
 You can also use Greek yogurt in place of the sour cream.

-• Leftovers can be stored in an airtight container in the fridge for up to 3 days.
-Reheat in a moderate oven.
+• Storage - keep leftovers in an airtight container in the fridge for up to 3 days, reheat in a moderate oven.

 Nutrition